Code-Institute-Org/html-css-project/Assessment-Rubric.md

 ### Version Control Setup (5%)

 **Fail (0-2%):**
 - **Evidence:** GitHub repository not properly set up.
-No branching strategy or minimal commits.
+No regular commits.
-- **Example:** Only one branch with initial commit.
+- **Example:** Only one commit for the initial setup.

 **Pass (3%):**
-- **Evidence:** Basic setup of GitHub repository with a simple branching strategy.
+- **Evidence:** Basic setup of GitHub repository with some regular commits.
-- **Example:** Main branch and one feature branch with commits for initial setup.
+- **Example:** Initial commit followed by a few subsequent commits for basic changes.

 **Merit (4%):**
-- **Evidence:** Well-organized GitHub repository with a clear branching strategy.
+- **Evidence:** Well-organized GitHub repository with regular commits documenting the development process.
-- **Example:** Main branch, development branch, and multiple feature branches with regular commits.
+- **Example:** Frequent commits documenting key stages of development.

 **Distinction (5%):**
-- **Evidence:** Exceptionally organized GitHub repository with advanced branching strategy.
+- **Evidence:** Exceptionally organized GitHub repository with highly frequent and detailed commits.
-- **Example:** Main branch, development branch, feature branches for each user story, regular commits, and detailed pull requests with reviews.
+- **Example:** Very frequent commits with detailed messages explaining the changes and development progress.

 ### AI Tool Usage Plan (5%)